Reed-CompBio/spras/docs/htcondor.rst

 registry (Docker Hub) at runtime, *on the Execution Point (EP) where each job lands*.

-We **strongly** recommend that you instead pre-build these images once on the Access Point (AP) and reference them from your config file.
+We **strongly** recommend that you instead pre-build these images once, up front, and reference them from your config file.
 There are two reasons this matters in an HTCondor environment:

 #. **It avoids redundant work.** When images are pulled at runtime,
    every job that uses a given algorithm re-pulls (and, under ``singularity``/``apptainer``, re-converts and re-unpacks) the same image.
 In a parallelized workflow that can mean hundreds of EPs each repeating the same build.
-Building each image once on the AP and letting HTCondor transfer the finished ``.sif`` file to each EP turns that repeated work into a one-time cost.
+Building each image once up front and letting HTCondor transfer the finished ``.sif`` file to each EP turns that repeated work into a one-time cost.